Coir: Agricultural and horticultural uses

 In agriculture and horticulture, coir is used as an organic and decorative component in soil and potting mixes.
-Due to the increasing concern regarding the sustainability of producing sphagnum (peat moss) and peat from peatlands, usage of alternative substrates has been on the rise; the byproduct coir is one commonly used substitute.
-Many sources of coir however are heavily contaminated with pathogenic fungi, and the choice of the source is important.
-Coir is also useful to deter snails from delicate plantings, and as a growing medium in intensive glasshouse (greenhouse) horticulture.
+Out of increasing concern regarding the sustainability of producing sphagnum (peat moss) and peat from peatlands, usage of alternative substrates has been on the rise; the plantation byproduct coir is one commonly used substitute.
+Many sources of coir, however, are heavily contaminated with pathogenic fungi, and the choice of the source is important.
+Coir is also useful to deter snails from delicate plantings, as a growing medium in intensive glasshouse (greenhouse) horticulture, and as an inert substrate in some hydroponic growing systems.

 A small herb garden employing coir mixed with perlite.
 The soaking hose provides water and some nutrients.

-Coir is used in some hydroponic growing systems as an inert substrate medium.

 Coir is also used as a substrate to grow mushrooms.
 The coir is usually mixed with vermiculite and pasteurised with boiling water.
 After the coir/vermiculite mix has cooled to room temperature, it is placed in a larger container, usually a plastic box.
 Previously prepared spawn jars, usually grown using substrates such as rye grains or wild bird seed, are then added.
 This spawn is the mushroom's mycelium and will colonize the coir/vermiculite mix, eventually fruiting mushrooms.

-Coir can be used as a terrarium substrate for reptiles or arachnids.

 Coir fibre pith or coir dust can hold large quantities of water, just like a sponge.
 It is used as a replacement for traditional peat in soil mixtures, or, as a soil-less substrate for plant cultivation.
-It has been called "coco peat" because it is to fresh coco fibre somewhat like what peat is to peat moss, although it is not true peat.
+It has been called "coco peat" because it is to fresh coco fibre somewhat like peat to peat moss, although it is not true peat.